radar/guides/command-reference.md

 *     -v, -&#8203;-version VERSION          - Specify version of gem to remove
 *         -&#8203;-platform PLATFORM        - Specify the platform of gem to remove
 *       - -&#8203;-undo
-*     -k, -&#8203;-key KEY_NAME             - Use API key from your gem credentials file
+*     -k, -&#8203;-key KEYNAME              - Use the given API key from ~/.gem/credentials

 ###   Common Options: